You should never ignore this if you are trying to lose weight.

 Simply multiply your weight in pounds by 15 to give you the total calories needed to maintain your current body weight.

-Most people on average consume about 1000 to 1500 calories more than require.
+Most people on average consume about 1000 to 1500 calories more than required.
 It’s then fair to say that these extra calories are consumed for reasons that are psychologically motivated.

-What Advertisers know about cravings and emotional eating that you don't
+What Advertisers know about Food Cravings and Emotional Eating that You Don't

 They know that people can be motivated to eat and eat more with simple cues that include colours, pictures, suggestions, music, smells and your memory and they bombard you with this information all day long to get you to act and consume more of their products.